m0ngr31/EPlusTV/README.md

 * This was not made for pirating streams.
 This is made for using your own credentials and have a different presentation than the ESPN, FOX Sports, and MLB.tv apps currently provide.
 * The Mouse might not like it and it could be taken down at any minute.
 Enjoy it while it lasts. ¯\\_(ツ)_/¯

+If you're using the `USE_LINEAR` option, have your client pull the XMLTV file every 4 hours so it can stay current if channels change.

 # Using
 The server exposes 2 main endpoints: